decile-team/distil/README.md

 6) "apricot-select >= 0.6.0"

 ## Documentation
-Learn more about distil at our [documentation](https://decile-team-distil.readthedocs.io/en/latest/).
+Learn more about DISTIL by reading our [documentation](https://decile-team-distil.readthedocs.io/en/latest/).

 ## Make your PyTorch Model compatible with DISTIL
 DISTIL provides various models and data handlers which can be used directly.
 DISTIL makes it extremely easy to integrate your custom models with active learning.
-There are two main things that needs to be incorporated in the code before using DISTIL.
+There are two main things that need to be incorporated in your code before using DISTIL.

 * Model
-    * The model should have a function get_embedding_dim which returns the number of hidden units in the last layer.
+    * Your model should have a function get_embedding_dim() which returns the number of hidden units in the last layer.
-    * The forward function should have a boolean flag “last” where:
+    * Your forward() function should have an optional boolean parameter “last” where:
-        * if True: It should return the model output and the output of the second last layer
+        * If True: It should return the model output and the output of the second last layer
-        * if False: It should only return the model output.
+        * If False: It should return only the model output.
+    * Check the models included in DISTIL for examples!

 * Data Handler
-    * The data handler class should have a boolean parameter “select”:
+    * Your DataHandler class should have a boolean attribute “select”:
-        * if True: It should return only X and not Y (used by active learning strategies)
-        * if False: It should return both X and Y (used while training the model)
+        * If True: Your __getitem__(self, index) method should return (input, index)
+        * If False: Your __getitem__(self, index) method should return (input, label, index)
+    * Check the DataHandler classes included in DISTIL for examples!

-To get a more clearer idea about how to incorporate DISTIL with your own models, refer to [Getting Started With DISTIL & Active Learning Blog](https://decile-research.medium.com/getting-started-with-distil-active-learning-ba7fafdbe6f3)
+To get a clearer idea about how to incorporate DISTIL with your own models, refer to [Getting Started With DISTIL & Active Learning Blog](https://decile-research.medium.com/getting-started-with-distil-active-learning-ba7fafdbe6f3)

 ## Demo Notebooks
 1. https://colab.research.google.com/drive/10WkyKlOxSixrMHvA9wEHcd0l5HugnChN?usp=sharing